4noraks/Codecademy---Full-Stack-Engineer-Career-Path/README.md

 # Codecademy---Full-Stack-Engineer-Career-Path
-Collection of the projects challenges given in the course.
+I will be posting here some of the projects/challenges that are given in the course.
+These are for learning purpouse only and not necessarily represent a functionional program.